When adding mobile apps to Ad Manager, we recommend you follow these steps.

 Step 1: Determine your ad strategy

-Before you begin, you need a plan for what sizes you want to use in your app and the ad placements.
-Click here for options and best practices.
+Before you begin, you need a plan for what formats and sizes you want to use in your app and the ad placements.

 Step 2: Design your inventory structure

 You may want to use your inventory structure to differentiate between web and apps, and to differentiate any content that may monetize differently.
 You can also use content URLs to connect your website to your apps.

 - Download the Google Mobile ads (GMA) SDK for Android or iOS.

 - Use the Android or iOS quick start guides in the developer documentation to integrate the GMA SDK into your app.
 Learn about Firebase integration when setting up the app.

 - Depending on your ad strategy and inventory structure, you can request Ad Manager ad units in various supported sizes and formats (for example, banners, interstitials, and native).

 For additional parameters like key-values, audience segments, audience pixels, and so forth, refer to the "Targeting" section in the developer documentation for Android and iOS.